rickbijkerk/graphql-hive/packages/libraries/cli/README.md

   --commit=<value>                Associated commit sha --contextId=<value>             Context ID for grouping the schema check.
   --debug                         Whether debug output for HTTP calls and similar should be enabled.
+  --experimentalJsonFile=<value>  File path to output a JSON file containing the command's result.
+Useful for e.g. CI
+                                  scripting with `jq`.
   --forceSafe                     mark the check as safe, breaking changes are expected --github                        Connect with GitHub Application --registry=<value>              registry address